-Our independent auditors noted in their report accompanying our financial statements for our fiscal year ended March 31, 2006 that we had a significant deficit accumulated during the development stage, had a working capital deficit and that a significant amount of additional capital will be necessary to advance the development of our products to the point at which we may become commercially viable and stated that those conditions raised substantial doubt about our ability to continue as a going concern.
+Our independent auditors noted in their report accompanying our financial statements for our fiscal year ended March 31, 2006 that, among other things, we had a significant deficit accumulated during the development stage, had a working capital deficit and that a significant amount of additional capital will be necessary to advance the development of our products to the point at which we may become commercially viable and stated that those conditions raised substantial doubt about our ability to continue as a going concern.
 Note 1 to our financial statements addressed management's plans to address these matters.
 We cannot assure you that our business plans will be successful in addressing these issues.
 This opinion about our ability to continue as a going concern could affect our ability to obtain additional financing at favorable terms, if at all, as such an opinion may cause investors to lose faith in our long term prospects.
 If we cannot successfully continue as a going concern, our shareholders may lose their entire investment in our common shares.

-WE WILL REQUIRE ADDITIONAL FINANCING TO SUSTAIN OUR OPERATIONS AND WITHOUT IT WE WILL NOT BE ABLE TO CONTINUE OPERATIONS; OUR AGREEMENT WITH FUSION CAPITAL MAY NOT PROVIDE SUFFICIENT OPERATING CAPITAL FOR US.
+WE WILL REQUIRE ADDITIONAL FINANCING TO SUSTAIN OUR OPERATIONS AND WITHOUT IT WE WILL NOT BE ABLE TO CONTINUE OPERATIONS; OUR AGREEMENT WITH FUSION CAPITAL MAY NOT PROVIDE SUFFICIENT OPERATING CAPTIAL FOR US.

 At March 31, 2006 and December 31, 2006, we had a working capital deficit of \$1,920,663 and \$2,867,894, respectively.
-The independent auditors' report for the year ended March 31, 2006, includes an explanatory paragraph stating that our recurring losses from operations and working capital deficiency raise substantial doubt about our ability to continue as a going concern.
-We had a net operating cash flow deficit of \$1,284,359 for the nine months ended December 31, 2006, a net operating cash flow deficit of \$1,584,281 for the year ended March 31, 2006 and a net operating cash flow deficit of \$1,584,281 for the year ended March 31, 2005.
-Although we have entered into the common stock purchase agreement with Fusion Capital we will may not have sufficient financial resources to fund our operations or those of our subsidiaries.
+The independent auditors' report for the year ended March 31, 2006, includes an explanatory paragraph stating that, among other things, our recurring losses from operations and working capital deficiency raise substantial doubt about our ability to continue as a going concern.
+We had a net operating cash flow deficit of \$1,284,359 for the nine months ended December 31, 2006, a net operating cash flow deficit of \$1,584,281 for the year ended March 31, 2006 and a net operating cash flow deficit of \$1,559,366 for the year ended March 31, 2005.
+Although we have entered into the common stock purchase agreement with Fusion Capital ("Fusion") we will may not have sufficient financial resources to fund our operations or those of our subsidiaries.
 Therefore, we may need additional funds to continue these operations.
 If we are unable to obtain such funds on terms acceptable to us, we may be unable to continue our operations.

-We only have the right to receive \$32,000 every two business days under the agreement with Fusion Capital unless our stock price equals or exceeds \$0.30, in which case we can sell greater amounts to Fusion Capital as the price of our common stock increases.
-Fusion Capital shall not have the right nor the obligation to purchase any shares of our common stock on any business day that the market price of our common stock is less than \$0.25.
-Since we are registering 6,000,000 shares that we may sell to Fusion Capital pursuant to this prospectus not including the commitment shares or the 1,333,333 shares already purchased by Fusion Capital, the selling price of our common stock to Fusion
+We have the right to receive \$32,000 every two business days under our financing agreement with Fusion unless our stock price equals or exceeds \$0.30, in which case we can sell greater amounts to Fusion as the price of our common stock increases.